 The Town of Firestone relies on the Colorado Big Thompson (CBT) project for all of its raw water.
 CBT water is in high demand due to a rapid shift from agricultural to municipal and industrial ownership.
 This competition has made CBT water more expensive with time.
 Like other municipalities along the Colorado Front Range, Firestone is faced with the challenges of meeting water demands that accompany the large growth it is experiencing.
 This growth, coupled with the fact that water is becoming less available and more expensive, places a premium on water conservation.
 The Town recognizes the need to conserve water in order to maximize the effectiveness of its currently owned water resources and infrastructure and to delay the need for investments in water purchases and infrastructure expansions.

-The Town of Firestone has developed a Water Conservation Plan to assist with maximizing its current water supplies via water conservation.
+The Town of Firestone has developed a Municipal Water Efficiency Plan Update to assist with maximizing its current water supplies via water conservation.
 It outlines water savings goals and develops a detailed strategy to achieve these goals over a 10-year planning horizon.

 Current Conservation Measures and Programs

 While the Town of Firestone has enough water to use for normal operating conditions, the Town still requests voluntary water conservation for outside use.